harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   This issue has been fixed.

-- A discrepancy existed in the information displayed between the pipeline view and console view of the Verify step in a deployment: the console view displayed “No analysis” while the pipeline view displayed a more verbose output.
+- A discrepancy existed in the information displayed between the pipeline view and console view of the Verify step in a deployment: the console view displayed "No analysis" while the pipeline view displayed a more verbose output.
 (CDS-81291, ZD-52005)

   This issue is now fixed.
 If an error occurs, the message is displayed at the top of the view.